 Don’t let your dental health go downhill.
 Book your next dental visit today for an examination and teeth cleaning with our team in Hamilton.
 We also provide sedation dentistry services for those who are anxious about their dental visit.

-No matter your age, dental condition, and if you have a million questions, Dr. Sims can assist you or your young children in a professional manner and loves answering any of your questions or concerns.
+He’s completed a number of additional courses to best serve his patients and be able to educate them too.
+No matter your age or dental condition Dr. Sims can assist you in a professional manner and loves answering any of your questions or concerns.